benaston/dialog.js/README.md

 dialog.js
 =========

-Simple client-side modal dialog functionality.
+Simple client-side MV* modal dialog functionality.

 The included example may be found online at http://dry-ridge-4153.herokuapp.com.